All Episodes

 Exactly.

-But Democrats left this, and he puts within uh within parentheses, especially women.
+But Democrats left this and he puts within parentheses, especially women.

-That's why exactly why criminals are defied and regular people are villainized.
+That's exactly why criminals are deified and regular people are villainized.

-I mean, they just Floyd as a saint.
+I mean, they do not have to be Floyd as a saint.

 Society to thrive require and to basically function, not just thrive, to function.

-Society requires reliable citizens, not people who are career criminals who are able to engage in conflict resolution that is peaceful without acting like uh in such ways.
+Society requires reliable citizens, not people who are career criminals, who are able to engage in conflict resolution that is peaceful without acting in such ways in cases even where there isn't conflict.

 Yes, absolutely.